-The Prospect features ready access to markets via existing infrastructure including short haul trucking and expanding pipeline capacity, which includes a recently commissioned 18,000 barrels per day main Trunk Line running from the Moomba Processing Facility to the Lycium Hub, just offset the Prospect's border.
+The Prospect features ready access to markets via existing infrastructure including short haul trucking and expanding pipeline capacity, which includes an 18,000 barrels per day main Trunk Line running from the Moomba Processing Facility to the Lycium Hub, just offset the Prospect's border.

-During 2012 and 2013 we assembled a significant technical database consisting of geological, geophysical and engineering data, well logs, completion reports, drilling reports, research reports, production data, raw and processed 2D/3D seismic data, maps and other related materials.
-Our initial technical focus was on evaluating the potential of the Prospect's Area B. We subsequently engaged Apex Engineering based in Calgary, Alberta on March 21, 2012 to complete an NI 51-101 compliant report, which resulted in the identification of over 110 seismic generated leads over approximately 30% of the approximately 585,000 acre block.
-This was complimented by the reinterpretation of 5,153 km of 2D seismic and the reprocessing and reinterpretation of 141 km2 of 3D seismic over the Lake Hope area in the eastern portion of the Prospect's Area B by Hardin International Processing, Inc. and Bell & Murphy and Associates, LLC, both located in Dallas, Texas.
+Since 2012 we have assembled a significant technical database consisting of geological, geophysical and engineering data, well logs, completion reports, drilling reports, research reports, production data, raw and processed 2D/3D seismic data, maps and other related materials.
+Our initial technical focus was on evaluating the potential of the Prospect's Area B. We engaged Apex Engineering based in Calgary, Alberta on March 21, 2012 to complete an NI 51-101 compliant report, which resulted in the identification of over 110 seismic generated leads over approximately 30% of the approximately 585,000 acre block.
+This was complimented by the reinterpretation of 5,153 km of 2D seismic and the reprocessing and reinterpretation of 141 sq. km. of 3D seismic over the Lake Hope area in the eastern portion of the Prospect's Area B by Hardin International Processing, Inc. and Bell & Murphy and Associates, LLC, both located in Dallas, Texas.